-6 Tips: How to Choose Paint Colours When You’re An Overthinker
+How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

-I absolutely AGONIZE over my own home.
-My anxiety doesn’t just take a front seat; it hijacks the friggin’ car and starts running over curbs and innocent pedestrians while making a quick stop at the liquor store for a six-pack and a box o’ wine.
+You might find it funny/weird that I agonize over choosing paint colors for my own home.
+Seriously, though, my anxiety doesn’t just take a front seat; it hijacks the car and starts running over curbs.
+On the way, we hit innocent pedestrians while hitting the liquor store for a six-pack and box o’ wine.

-This being said, I’m doing a pretty bang-up job of managing it and want to share some paint tips with you today; tips that UNFORTUNATELY don’t include two bottles of wine and a tranquilizer dart (we’ll save those for another day).
+This being said, I’m doing a pretty bang-up job of managing it and want to share some paint tips with you; tips that UNFORTUNATELY don’t include two bottles of wine and a tranquilizer dart (we’ll save those for another day).

-HOW TO CHOOSE PAINT COLOURS WHEN YOU HAVE ANXIETY
+HOW TO CHOOSE PAINT COLORS WHEN YOU HAVE ANXIETY

-While I can help YOU choose paint colours with a wink and a smile (because I don’t get EMOTIONAL about it and am confident in my knowledge), I know first-hand how HARD it is to choose paint colours for your own home.
+While I can help YOU choose paint colors with a wink and a smile (because I don’t get emotional about it and am confident in my knowledge), I know first-hand how darn hard it is to choose paint colors for your own home.

 Why is it so hard?